nouman717/portfolio/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
-      I’m a .NET developer, solution architect, consultant, passionate for building innovative, scalable applications.
+      I’m a .NET developer, solution architect, consultant, and passionate for building innovative, scalable applications.
     subtitle: >-
       Senior .NET Developer with over 6.5 years of experience in the software